microsoft/cpp_client_telemetry/tools/ddv.js/README.md

 # How to start

-Use 'run.sh' or 'npm start' to start.
+- Use 'run.sh' or 'npm start' to start.
+- Navigate to http://localhost:8080/data_viewer/data_viewer.html to see the Diagnostic Data Viewer UI.

 # data_viewer/cr-custom.js